PSLmodels/Tax-Calculator/README.md

 The **second way** is to access the Tax-Calculator through our web application, [TaxBrain](http://www.ospc.org/taxbrain).
-This way allows you to generate tax reform estimates using a representative sample of tax filing units that is not part of the Tax-Calculator repository.
+This way allows you to generate aggregate and distributional tax reform estimates using a nationally representative sample of tax filing units that is not part of the Tax-Calculator repository.

-The **third way**, which is for advanced Anaconda users, involves installing a taxcalc package on your local computer.
+The **third way**, which is for advanced Anaconda users, involves installing the taxcalc package on your local computer.
 A new taxcalc package is generated for every release of the Tax-Calculator.
 We use the package to install taxcalc on Amazon Web Services (AWS) instances that run the TaxBrain web application.
 You can get the latest release